BrandonJoyce356/BrandonJoyce356.github.io/_posts/2015-09-17-fixing-single-responsibility-principle.md

 Maybe principles are supposed to be more mathematic and exact.
 I just think "Suitable Responsibility Principle" more effectively encourages an appropriate design for the situation.

-I'm very curious to see what folks think of these crazy thoughts!
+I'm very curious to see what folks think!
 Please comment!